 The white grubs are what you eat.
 The week before we found some witchetty grubs and cooked them just a bit by wrapping them in grass and bark and lighting the grass on fire.
 They cooked only a little and tasted like creamed corn – quite yummy.

-In the below video is the first time I ate them RAW.
 I don’t like squirmy wriggling creatures to begin with so to look at a grub thinking I was going to eat it was rather disgusting.

 But Willie is an expert at these things and he took the wriggly critters from my hand and squashed their heads (so they don’t bite you on the way down) – and then he popped them in his mouth like popcorn.
 So yah, it looked easy!